 How to Play

-They will write the number in the box with a dry erase marker.
+To play, students will pick up a card and count the pumpkins one at a time.
+They will write the correct number in the box with a dry erase marker.

-Then, they will erase the number and pick another card and continue until all the cards have been counted.
+Then, they will pick another card and continue counting and writing until all of the cards have been counted!

-Here are two different ways that your students can make sure to count the pumpkins correctly the first time:
+But there are some different ways that your students can make sure to count the pumpkins correctly the first time!